 - Heat the pot over very low heat for about 10 minutes (for 2 servings).
 When small bubbles appear on the surface of the liquid, remove the kombu.

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-Awase dashi, which is a combination of kombu dashi and bonito dashi, is ready.
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Awase dashi (udon broth), which combines kombu dashi and bonito dashi, is now ready.

-- Thinly slice the green onions.
+- Thinly slice green onion.

 - Place the udon noodles in a bowl and pour the liquid mixture (udon soup) over them.
-Loosen the udon noodles with chopsticks and then top with green onions.
+Loosen the udon noodles with chopsticks and then top with the green onions.

 Notes